ShonBurgundy/tap-room2/README.md

 ## Description

-_A REACT app which allows user to input new kegs and view its details, as will as well a pint at a time._
+_A REACT/Redux app which allows user to input new kegs and view its details, as will as well a pint at a time.
+All state managed by redux and testing done with Jest._

 ## Specs